shuai-xu/flink/docs/dev/table/common.md

 #### Tuples (Scala and Java) and Case Classes (Scala only)

 Flink supports Scala's built-in tuples and provides its own tuple classes for Java.
-DataStreams and DataSets of both kinds of tuples can be converted into tables.
+DataStreams of both kinds of tuples can be converted into tables.
 Fields can be renamed by providing names for all fields (mapping based on position).
 If no field names are specified, the default field names are used.
 If the original field names (`f0`, `f1`, ... for Flink Tuples and `_1`, `_2`, ... for Scala Tuples) are referenced, the API assumes that the mapping is name-based instead of position-based.
 Name-based mapping allows for reordering fields and projection with alias (`as`).

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">